Main Menu

 Poker and poker-like games are played all over the world because the easy format of play makes it possible for friends to get together.
 In view of that it also makes sense to adopt a couple of standard games with standard rules so that all people can play on the same level.
 That has basically happened with minor problems.

 The strategy behind poker depends on how good your opponents are.
-The best poker players on will usually be aggressive and try to steal your chips in a hurry.
-In a big poker tournament like the WSOP, it's probably a good idea in the early stages to take it slow and be selective about which hands you play.
+The best poker players on earth will usually be aggressive and try to steal your chips in a hurry.
+In a big poker tournament like the World Series, it's probably a good idea in the early stages to take it slow and be selective about which hands you play.

 Rules: Poker rules have a nasty habit of changing from country to country, city to city and even from game to game.
 Its a good and bad feature of the game.
 In the first place the variations make poker flexible for all tastes but in the second it makes it difficult to bring in new blood and spread the game itself.
 GGG describes poker rules and their useful variations.